dustinnoe/wireshark-lesson/1/LessonPlan.md

   #### Use a Display Filter (0:07)
   So far in this guided practice session, you have captured every packet that has passed through your interface.
 To make sense of it, you'll want to use a few display filters.
 We are going to take a look at the traffic we generated while navigating to wireshark.org.
 However, this is a bit tricky because, if you remember, https requests encrypt the host name and only the ip address is in clear text.
 No worries, let's use a display filter for the DNS protocol to find the ip address for wireshark.org.

   * In the display filter input box enter `dns.qry.name == "wireshark.org" && dns.flags.response==1`.
-This filter looks a bit complex so lets break it down.
+This filter looks a bit complex so let's break it down.
     * The filter to the left of the logical AND (&&) is telling WireShark to find DNS queries for wireshark.org
     * The filter to the right of the logical AND is telling WireShark to only display DNS responses.
     * The end result is DNS responses for wireshark.org
-  * WireShark places DNS responses in the Info field of the packet list pane for convienence.
+  * WireShark places DNS responses in the Info field of the packet list pane for convenience.
 We can see the ip address for wireshark.org is 104.25.219.21
   * Click the X on the right side of the display filter box to clear the current filter.
   * Enter the following filter and press enter. `ip.addr == 104.25.219.21`
   * You should now see only the communication between your computer and wireshark.org (104.25.219.21).
 Right-click on the first frame and select `Follow > TCP Stream`